 How to Fix It:

 Assess the size of the crack.
 If the crack is small, you should use a sharp, skinny object such as an X-Acto knife or screwdriver to open up the crack until you’re down to the drywall.
-This is important because it allows space for you to fill the crack completely.
+This is important because it allows space for you to fill the crack.
 If the crack is large enough that you can see the exposed drywall, then proceed to the next step.

 Next, remove excess paint, dirt, drywall, and dust from the inside and edges of the crack.
 You can use a vacuum cleaner extension or a cloth for this.